 Here are some of the positive qualities reviewers have assigned to American Express’s loan services:

-- Fast: Amex can get your funds to you, or to your vendor, typically within a couple days.
+- Fast: Amex can get your funds to you, or to your vendor, typically within a couple of days.

 - Good Customer Service: Most customers found American Express’s customer service to be helpful and knowledgeable.